 BEST MODE OF TRANSPORTATION

 - For a dramatic, “avoid-the-highway” approach to the town, those with motorcycles or Jeeps may choose Hoosier Pass to get to Breckenridge.
-Named after pioneers from Indiana, the pass runs through the Mosquito Range of the Rockies at about 11,000 feet, with mesmerizing views above the tree line.
+The pass runs through the Mosquito Range of the Rockies at about 11,000 feet, with mesmerizing views above the tree line.

-- Self-guided walking tours of the many public art installations around town provide art lovers with a cross-section of modern metal sculptures, statues of people and wildlife, installations that move with the wind, large-scale murals, and more.
-Some art is permanent and other pieces are temporary.
+4. Self-guided walking tours of the many public art installations around town provide art lovers with a cross-section of modern metal sculptures, statues of people and wildlife, installations that move with the wind, large-scale murals, and more.
 Get a map from the Breckenridge Welcome Center, or download a tour onto your mobile device: spts.us/bca

 PLACES TO GET YOUR ADRENALINE PUMPING

-- Catch a thrill with a day spent dog sledding through spectacular spruce forests behind a pack of Siberian Huskies who love to run in both summer and winter months.
-Good Times Adventures is based about 25 minutes from town on Tiger Road and can set you up with this unique activity for about $140.
+6. Catch a thrill by spending a day dog sledding through spectacular spruce forests behind a pack of Siberian Huskies who love to run in both summer and winter months.
+Good Times Adventures can set you up with this unique activity for about $140.

-- More than a dozen operators in and around Breckenridge offer White water rafting.
-Still, Breckenridge Whitewater is a good choice for its friendly pricing, wide range of trips – from easy to downright scary.
-This adventure can often be cold and wet, wetsuits are provided at no extra cost.
+7. More than a dozen operators in and around Breckenridge offer White water rafting.
+Breckenridge Whitewater is a good choice for its friendly pricing and wide range of trips – from easy to downright scary.
 On the Blue River, the water flow depends on release from the Dillon Reservoir above it, so check ahead for accurate trip information.

-- Hiking is Breckenridge’s middle name.
+8. Hiking is Breckenridge’s middle name.
 Depending on your fitness level and experience, you can take it relatively easy on trails near Spruce Creek, the Blue Lakes, and Aspen Alley, or you can challenge yourself on a five-hour hike to reach Conundrum Hot Springs.
 Once you arrive, you can soak in a hot, geothermal spring that’s free and revives sore muscles and feet.
-This is only advisable through October.

-- Consider a half-day trip to Preston, Colorado, just east of Breckenridge, with a guided tour of a ghost town that was home to 150 residents from the 1880s to 1930.
-It’s a moderate three-mile hike taking three hours, and you’ll see Preston’s former school, shops, and post office, plus a few decaying log homes and iron mines.
-Meet at the Breckenridge Golf Club.
+10. Consider a half-day trip to Preston, Colorado, just east of Breckenridge, with a guided tour of a ghost town that was home to 150 residents from the 1880s to 1930.
+It’s a moderate three-mile hike where you’ll see Preston’s former school, shops, and post office, plus a few decaying log homes and iron mines.
 The cost is $30 in the summer and fall.

-- Even more options for The Great Indoors can be found at the 88,000 square foot Breckenridge Recreation Center on Airport Road.
+13. Even more indoor fun can be found at the 88,000 square foot Breckenridge Recreation Center on Airport Road.
 Amenities include a rock climbing wall, track, gym and weight room, cardio deck and cycling studio, indoor playground, pool and sauna, aerobics room, and al fresco hot tubs.
 It is open weekdays from 5:30 a.m. until 8:30 p.m.
 A pass is $75 and good for six visits.